Search

 Recipe highlights

-• Brown rice vermicelli (or soba noodles/brown rice alternative options) contains wholegrains, which are high in fibre.
-The fibre in wholegrains can help to reduce LDL-cholesterol.
+• Brown rice vermicelli can easily be replaced with soba noodles or brown rice.
+These wholegrains are high in fibre and can help to reduce "bad" LDL-cholesterol.

 • For a shortcut, replace chicken breast with chicken breast stir-fry strips.